Prof. Kedar Kulkarni

 Assistant Professor – Literary & Cultural Studies

-Kedar A. Kulkarni's current research focuses on literary transitions between early modern and colonial India, from orally-recited poetry to playwright-centered drama.
-He writes about discourses of publicness and worldliness, and the way literature and its publics imaginatively frame history and society.
+Kedar A. Kulkarni's research focuses on literary transitions between the early modern and colonial India, from orally-recited poetry to playwright-centred drama.
+He writes about discourses of worldliness, and the way literature and its publics imaginatively frame history and society.
 Some of his work has been published in Asian Theatre Journal, Nineteenth Century Theatre and Film, Economic and Political Weekly, and other scholarly periodicals.
-His teaching interests encompass a wide variety of themes and topics, including colonial and postcolonial studies, south Asian studies, world literature, genre studies, and science fiction.
+His teaching interests encompass a wide variety of themes and topics, including colonial and postcolonial studies, south Asian studies, global and transregional literary formations, world literature, genre studies, and science fiction.

 - Kulkarni, Kedar A. and Tobias Becker, Eds.
 "Special Issue: Beyond the Playhouse: Travelling Theatre in the Long Nineteenth Century" Nineteenth Century Theatre and Film.
 44.1, 2017.